About the project

 It is the aim that the replacement for PROS 07/01 will follow this ‘rolled up’ structure to streamline disposal and ‘future proof’ the RDA as much as possible.

-As the first part of this project, we previously put out a call for feedback on PROS 07/01.
-This round of consultation is still open and we are still very interested in gathering further feedback, but due to work on the digital archive project, we have had to pause the redevelopment of a new RDA.
+For the first part of this project, we previously put out a call for feedback on PROS 07/01.
+This round of consultation is still open and we are still very interested in gathering further feedback.
+Please submit your spreadsheet via email to email@example.com.
+After reviewing the feedback we may contact you for further information.